tonybergeron/didactic-disco/README.md

 0. Koa instead of Express 4.0
 0. PostgreSQL instead of Mongo
 0. Multiple environments

+## <a name="use-cases"></a> Intended Use Cases
+Not every solution requires this much

+** What this solution is good for: **

+* A single Git repo
+* Full stack development
+* A project with little to no DevOps
+* A set of defined environments (example: dev, uat, demo, prod)

+** What this solution is not good for: **

+* No API or Server side code necessary
+	* Just have a client app?
+Use [API Gateway](https://aws.amazon.com/api-gateway/)
+* Massive and Complex environment architectures

 ## <a name="quick-setup"></a> Quick Setup
 0. [Install Node]